ernestuh/tasks_points/README.md

 # Task 2

-As part of the Vagrant provisioning script, the ansible-playbook docker.yml is executed to complete the task 2.
+As part of the Vagrant provisioning script, the ansible playbook file docker.yml is executed to complete the task 2.

 After the VM is up, you can execute to check task 2 completion using: